vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/18_THE_MISSION_TO_ENGLAND.md

 India.

-** On August 6th, Mr. Tilak, on behalf of the Indian Home Rule League, of which he was the President, ap- peared before the Joint Parliamentary Committee of the two Houses, set up to consider the Government of India Bill, and was asked by Lord Selbourne, the Chair- man, to make any statement that he cared to make to supplement the answers that he had given to the list of questions compiled by the Committee.
-Speaking without hesitation, in clear theough rather low tones, Mr. Tilak declared that the League in behalf of which he appeared, had accepted the Declaration of August 20, 1917, in regard to His Majesty's Government's policy in India, though he and his colleagues put their own con- struction upon the latter part of the Declaration, which
+** On August 6th, Mr. Tilak, on behalf of the Indian Home Rule League, of which he was the President, ap###peared before the Joint Parliamentary Committee of the two Houses, set up to consider the Government of India Bill, and was asked by Lord Selbourne, the Chair###man, to make any statement that he cared to make to supplement the answers that he had given to the list of questions compiled by the Committee.
+Speaking without hesitation, in clear theough rather low tones, Mr. Tilak declared that the League in behalf of which he appeared, had accepted the Declaration of August 20, 1917, in regard to His Majesty's Government's policy in India, though he and his colleagues put their own con###struction upon the latter part of the Declaration, which

 THE MISSION TO ENGLAND 26^

-left the pace at which India should proceed towards Res- ponsible Government, to the authorities in White Hall to determine in consultation with the Government of India.
+left the pace at which India should proceed towards Res###ponsible Government, to the authorities in White Hall to determine in consultation with the Government of India.
-They took the view that the proposals put forward by the Secretary of State and the Viceroy were not neces- sarily the corollary to the pronouncement.
+They took the view that the proposals put forward by the Secretary of State and the Viceroy were not neces###sarily the corollary to the pronouncement.
 A much larger measure of Self-Govemment could be given to Indians without in any way going against the spirit of the British policy as laid down in that Declaration. la